-Knowledge Development Box
+Knowledge Development Box "KDB"

-A new corporation tax relief known as the Knowledge Development Box has been introduced with effect from 1 January 2016.
+The new corporation tax relief has been introduced with effect from 1 January 2016.

-The Knowledge Development Box provides that profits from patented inventions and copyrighted software [qualifying assets] earned by an Irish company can, to the extent it relates to Research and Development (R&D) undertaken by that company, be effectively taxed at a rate of 6.25 %.
+The KDB provides that profits from patented inventions and copyrighted software (qualifying assets) earned by an Irish company can, to the extent it relates to R&D undertaken by that company, be effectively taxed at a rate of 6.25%.

-The relief is available to companies for accounting periods beginning on or after 1 January 2016 and before 31 December 2020
+The relief is available to companies for accounting periods beginning on or after 1 January 2016 and before 31 December 2020.